bmillare/dj/README.md

 # Motivation

-"dj takes the cacaphony of java, git, clojure, and build tools and mixes it into something harmonious."
+"dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious."

 In a nutshell, dj is an attempt to make a clojure distribution.
 Like leiningen and maven, dj resolves dependencies, however, dj tries to be